 How a bill becomes a law in the Senate?

-Furthermore, can a bill start in the Senate?
+Then, can a bill start in the Senate?

 In the Senate, a bill is introduced by placing it on the presiding officer's desk or by formally introducing it on the Senate Floor.
 In the House, a bill clerk assigns the bill a number.
 House bills begin with "H.R."
 Resolutions begin with "H. The bill is then referred to a committee for markup.

-In this regard, how does a bill become a law quizlet?
+Also to know, how does a bill become a law quizlet?

 The bill is sent to the House or Senate floor, debated, and voted upon.
 An approved bill is then sent to the President.
 He may either veto (reject) the bill or sign it into law.
 If the President neither signs nor vetoes the bill, it becomes law in ten days.